 Failure to file your GST returns by the due date is an offence.

-IRAS may take the following enforcement actions if you fail to file by the due date:
+IRAS may take the following recovery actions if you fail to file by the due date:

 1. Issue an estimated Notice of Assessment and impose a 5% late payment penalty on the estimated tax